FAQ

 Ground rent is a charge due to the owner of the land or building, which is paid by leaseholders.
 Any ground rent provisions will be detailed in your lease and are typically payable annually or twice a year.
 Ground rent is payable for the duration of your lease, and it will either be fixed or escalating.
 We highly recommend you consult with your solicitor if the ground rent is set to escalate over the term of the lease.

-Why do I need to pay them?
+Why do I need to pay these charges?

 In order to ensure the property is maintained and serviced, the charges outlined in your lease or freehold document must be paid as agreed.
 As an agent, we have no financial or legal interest in the property, and we cannot pay for services ourselves on behalf of residents.
 Some expenses, such as insurance, must be paid promptly.
 Your building must have the appropriate insurance in place to protect you in the case of an emergency or in the event of a claim being made.
 Your legal documentation will stipulate that these charges are required from you, the leaseholder or freeholder of your property.
 By signing the documents, you are agreeing to pay as and when required.